Ferry to Iceland

 You are able to bring your car on the Ferry between Brjanslaekur to Stykkisholmur, but you are not able to bring your car to Flatey Island, as the Island is too small to support vehicles.

-Iceland Ferry Map and Routes
+Iceland Ferry Routes

 Onboard the ferries